 - Annual call for commission membership applications and nominations

 Note: The recipient and content of the communication determine whether or not review is required, not the mode of delivery.
-For example, an e-mail to President Erickson requires review, while an e-mail to fellow commission members does not.
+For example, an e-mail to President Barron requires review, while an e-mail to fellow commission members does not.

 The Formal Correspondence Process: